 There will be two midterm exams during the semester, each worth 20%, and one final exam worth 45% during the final exam period.
-Midterm 1 will be held on February 9th.
-Midterm 2 will be held on March 6th.
+Midterm 1 will be held on January 31st.
+Midterm 2 will be held on March 13th.
 Please see Quercus for details on which room you should attend.
 The final exam will be cumulative and thus longer than the midterm exams.
 All exams will be closed book.
-I will post more details about each exam as we approach them.